dotnet/csharplang/proposals/improved-interpolated-strings.md

 Another alternative, if we want to always evaluate all format holes, is to remove the `TryFormat` version of the API and just do repeated `Format` calls.
 The builder can track whether it should just be dropping the argument and immediately returning for this version.

+_Answer_: We will have conditional evaluation of the holes.

 ## Other considerations